Kentucky:

 amended, are excluded “when that act imposes comparable or

-excluded, the employer must file with the Executive Director of
+However, to be excluded, the employer must file with the

-The Executive Director or his authorized agent has the power to
+The Commissioner or his authorized agent has the power to enter

-enter the employer’s premises to inspect records, compare
+the employer’s premises to inspect records, compare character of

-character of work and operations of employees, question
+work and operations of employees, question employees, and to

-employees, and to obtain any information necessary to administer
+obtain any information necessary to administer and enforce KRS

 representative may examine witnesses under oath, and require by